cksystemsteaching/CS4All/README.md

 * must compile without warnings with starc and execute with mipster on [travis](https://travis-ci.org/cksystemsteaching/CS4All),
 * must not break any existing selfie functionality, and
 * must be ready for presentation on your machine in class.
+* must include a short `.md` or `.txt` file that explains what was done, why it was done that way, and any problems encountered.

 Assignment 0: Your Team!
 ------------------------